maxskunkworks/dev/O365-Endpoints-Notifications/README.md

 ## Solution notes

 + You can modify the Logic app with additional functionality, such as adding an approval process or additional outputs targeted for your organization's particular workflow for updating Office 365 endpoints.
++ You can use a non-Office 365 email address by modifying the Logic app post-deployment with a standard email action instead of the Office 365 Email action.
 + See [Creating a Microsoft Flow to email yourself when an Office 365 IP/URL change occurs](https://github.com/pandrew1/Office365-IPURL-Samples/tree/master/FlowNotifications) for additional solution details and procedures for manually building the solution.

 ## Known issues